andiefonderson/DevOps-Course-Starter/README.md

 The project also utilises Docker to spin up development and production instances of the app in Docker containers.
 You will need to have Docker installed for this to work.
 Visit the [Get Docker page](https://docs.docker.com/get-docker/) for instructions.

-The project already has a Dockerfile and a docker-compose file ready to create the development and production containers of the app.
-The development version runs on Flask as before.
+The project already has a Dockerfile and a docker-compose file ready to create the development, testing, and production containers of the app.
+The development and testing version run on Flask as before.
 Any changes made to the files in the `todo_app` folder upon saving will immediately be reflected on Docker.
 The production version runs on Gunicorn and would not display any debug information.

 It's possible to have both created at the same time using the following command:
 ```